snhirsch/mustang-midi-bridge/README.md

 start at 0 rather than 1 in order to match the way Linux ALSA enumerates devices (see 'Run' below).

-I have added the first version of a runtime framework that starts and stops the program automatically based on attached MIDI devices.
-This seems to be working on a Beaglebone SBC, but has not been extensively tested or documented yet.
+I have added a runtime framework that starts and stops the program automatically based on attached MIDI devices.
 There is a small amount of customization required to account for your specific amp model and MIDI controller interface.
-Technically oriented users can probably work this out, otherwise wait a bit until I can refine the packaging and arrange to have the various pieces configured from a common setup file.
+Please see below (for experts) or the Install Wiki page (link below) for complete step-by-step details.

 Support added for amp and effects models specific to the Mustang v2 products.